-DHS offers in person orientation and other informational sessions to becoming a certified foster parent.
+ODHS offers in person orientation and other informational sessions to becoming a certified resource parent.
 Orientation and information sessions are great opportunities to talk with staff and ask questions.
-If you are interested in first reading more online, feel free to review the Foster Parent Orientation manual.
-The information in this manual is covered in the in person foster parent orientation.
-To find out about your first steps to foster parenting, please connect with our trusted partner, Every Child.
+If you are interested in first reading more online, feel free to review the Resource Parent Orientation manual.
+The information in this manual is covered in the in-person resource parent orientation.
+To find out about your first steps to resource parenting, please connect with our trusted partner, Every Child.

-Find out more about foster care and foster parenting in the following videos.
+Find out more about foster care and resource parenting in the following videos.

 Still have questions?
 Request more information by doing one of the following:

 Step 2: Make the Decision

 Becoming a resource parent will bring big changes to your life.
 It is essential that every member of your household considers what this journey will mean to them.
 In thinking through this great decision, here are a list of questions that may help you in your decision making:

 - Does everyone in our family believe that resource care or adoption is right for us?